Innovation Challenges

 Shing Leck Engineering Service (SLE) is a Singapore-based process plant engineering and construction services entity.
 SLE primarily serves the process sector.
 These are industries concerned with the processing of bulk resources into other products, and include pharmaceutical, chemical, petrochemical, oil and gas, semiconductor, etc. Many of these industrial facilities generate a significant amount of "low-grade" heat (60-80 degrees Celsius).
 For instance, these facilities utilise power generators to produce electricity and waste heat is produced as a byproduct.
 While existing commercial solutions such as steam boilers or thermoelectric generators have been considered, they are not commercially viable in their current state for wide-scale implementation.

 These two companies are looking for innovative solutions to capture, recover, and effectively utilise the waste heat generated during their manufacturing processes.
+By doing so, they aim to achieve several objectives:

 It is important to note the specific temperature – 80 degrees Celsius for Chang Chun and 60 to 80 degrees Celsius for SLE – stated in this challenge statement.
 Low-grade waste heat at this temperature is typically not suitable for conventional energy conversion methods, such as steam turbines.